appwebtech/Book_Review/README.md

 $ bundle install

-# After the install, you'll need to capify the app.
+# Install, then capify the app.
 ```

 ## Developer